UlianaRD/Final-Project/Defensive Report.md

 *	**Metric**: WHEN sum() of http.request.bytes OVER all documents
 *	**Threshold**: IS ABOVE 3500
 *	**Vulnerability Mitigated**: Code injection in HTTP requests (XSS and CRLF) or DDoS
-*	**Reliability**: TODO: Does this alert generate lots of false positives/false negatives?
-Rate as low, medium, or high reliability.

 ![Photo3](Photos/3.png)
 ![Photo4](Photos/4.png)